Timothy Ferris: Career

+He has been a columnist for Smithsonian, Scientific American, and Science Digest magazines and a commentator for National Public Radio, MS-NBC, and the PBS News Hour.

 Honors

 Ferris is a Guggenheim fellow and a Fellow of the American Association for the Advancement of Science (AAAS).
 He won the Klumpke-Roberts Award of the Astronomical Society of the Pacific in 1986, and has twice won the American Institute of Physics science-writing medal and the American Association for the Advancement of Science writing prize.
+He was named a CNN "Voice of the Millennium" in 1999.